Brown-crested Flycatcher

 Brown-crested Flycatcher, Myiarchus tyrannulus magister.
 Photograph taken within a residential community in Hereford, Arizona, May 2013.
 Photograph and identification courtesy of Karen LeMay, Sierra Vista, Arizona (naturewideimages.com).

-The Brown-crested Flycatcher is relatively large in stature.
-Their underparts are a drab brownish gray to olive gray, their face and side of their neck is gray, their throat and breast is pale gray that abruptly transitions to a yellow belly and undertail-coverts.
-Their wings are dark gray brown with two pale bars, pale-edged secondaries and rufous-edged primaries.
-Their tail is dark gray-brown with rufous tinges.
-Their bill, legs and feed are black.
+The Brown-crested Flycatcher is relatively large in stature for a species of this family, averaging 18 cm (7.1 inches) 23 cm (9.8 inches) in length.
+Their underparts are a drab brownish gray to olive gray, their face and side of their neck are grey, and their throat and breasts are pale gray that abruptly transitions to a yellow belly and undertail-coverts.
+Their wings are dark grey-brown with two pale bars, pale-edged secondaries, and rufous-edged primaries.
+Their tail is dark grey-brown with rufous tinges.
+Their bill, legs, and feet are black.
 Their iris is brown.
-They have large heads which have a short bushy crest and a long, thick, wide bill with a slight hook, and a long body.
-The sexes are similar with the females being slightly smaller than the males.
+They have large heads with a short bushy crest, a long, thick, wide bill with a slight hook, and a long body.
+The sexes are similar, which is called sexual monomorphism.
+The females are slightly smaller than the males.

-The Brown-crested Flycatcher is a permanent resident of Mexico being found in coastal regions within both the Atlantic and Pacific Slopes.
+The Brown-crested Flycatcher is a permanent resident of Mexico and is found in coastal regions within the Atlantic and Pacific Slopes.
 The magister, the largest of the subspecies, is found in Western Mexico from within the Pacific Slope of Chihuahua, Durango, Guerrero, Morelos, Oaxaca, Puebla, Sonora, Sinaloa and Zacatecas.